 - United States Federal Reserve: U.S. Federal Reserve Chairman Jerome Powell believes that technical issues remain, and governance and risk management will be crucial before cryptocurrencies become part of mainstream society.

-- European Central Bank: European Central Bank VP Vitor Constancio called Bitcoin a “tulip” in reference to the 17 century bubble in the Netherlands and many other governors have expressed similar skepticism.
+- European Central Bank: Former European Central Bank Vice President Vitor Constancio called Bitcoin a “tulip” in reference to the 17th-century bubble in the Netherlands, and many other governors have expressed similar skepticism.

 - Bank of Japan: The Bank of Japan doesn’t see a market for cryptocurrencies.